 In accordance with guidelines on prescribing warfarin, the nursing staff and the patient’s doctor must be aware that “warfarin dosing should be tailored based on patient bleed risk, potential sensitivity to warfarin, indication, goal INR range, and if potential drug interactions are present.”
 In addition, the doctor and nursing staff must be informed of any need “for reversal agents in the event of a bleeding event or emergent surgery/procedure.”

 Mount Vernon Illinois Nursing Home Abuse Lawyers

-If you have your suspicions that your loved one is being neglected or abused while residing at White Oak Rehabilitation and Healthcare Center, call Rosenfeld Injury Lawyers to stop the mistreatment now.
+If you have your suspicions that your loved one is being neglected or abused while residing at White Oak Rehabilitation and Healthcare Center, call Rosenfeld Injury Lawyers LLC to stop the mistreatment now.
 Allow our seasoned Mount Vernon attorneys to file your claim for compensation against all those responsible for causing harm to your loved one.
 Our years of experience can ensure a successful financial resolution to make sure your family receives the financial recompense they deserve.